matiasbaldanza/title-cards/README.md

 Quick and dirty proyect to show a series of title cards on OBS.

+**NOTE: This is just an initial proof-of-concept and still in early development, meaning it still does not work properly.**

 ## Setup
 - Clone repository
 - install dependencies `pnpm install`